d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 ![alt text][image1]

 I used validation set to determine how many training epochs is enough.
-Turns out, 2 epochs was sufficient, after that validation error would plateau and not decrease substantially.
+Turns out 2 epochs was sufficient, after that validation error would plateau and not decrease substantially.

 ![alt text][image2]

 ####3.
 Creation of the Training Set & Training Process

 I started with the exploration of the udacity data set and understood that most data points have steering angle equal 0.
-This is totally normal because we want to stay close as possible to the middle of the lane.
-My first model trained only on center images tried to maintain steering angle close to 0 and went off track.
-The model was trying to minimize RMSE, and that would happen when the model would output 0 most of the time.
+This is natural because we want to stay close as possible to the middle of the lane .
+My first model trained only on center images tried to maintain steering angle close to 0 and went off the track.
+The model was trying to minimize RMSE, by outputing 0 most of the time.

 The situation started to improve when I added left and right camera images and adjusted values for steering angle, which was
 ``` python